stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-The loop is terminated by the following method:
+And can be terminated by another thread:

 ```java
 public void stop() {